×

 CPLC's Youth Enrichment programs help youth succeed.

-CPLC’s Youth Enrichment programs, housed at the CPLC Community Center in Phoenix, provide a safe and supportive environment to help youth succeed in school, college, and career.
+The CPLC Family Empowerment Youth Enrichment programs, housed at the CPLC Community Center and Central Park Rec Center in Phoenix, provide a safe and supportive environment to help youth succeed in school, college, and career.

 We engage youth of all ages with tutoring; homework help; hands-on STEM activities; sports and recreation; nutrition and health education; arts and culture activities; and character development.
 Teen participants gain leadership experience by leading self-directed service projects that demonstrate how their actions—positive or negative—can have lasting impact on their communities.